Is it this hands-on approach, combined with a clearly defined needs analysis plus the use of synergies that make the foundation support so effective?

 Around ten per cent of foundation revenue go to projects in Switzerland, where children from economically disadvantaged families are supported to attend extracurricular programs of their choice, such as sports, school support, music and cultural activities, youth camps and more.

-While the first three matches took seven years to play out, the next – and first game outside Switzerland in Seattle – follows in just a few weeks.
-Supported by dedicated co-philantropist Bill Gates with a Youtube promise to fill the 16,000 seats Seattle stadium, Roger Federer plays world ranking number twenty-three John Isner.
+While the first three matches took seven years to play out, the next – and first game outside Switzerland – is already scheduled in Seattle in just a few weeks.
+Supported by dedicated co-philantropist Bill Gates with a Youtube promise to fill the 16,000 seats Seattle stadium, Roger Federer plays John Isner.

-The Zürich match with a balance of competitive and playful rallies, fun comment exchanges with Andy Murray, the ballboys and spectators, and the entertainment during the breaks showed Roger Federer enjoying and dedicated to the many facets of the world he moves in.
+The Zürich match with a balance of competitive and playful rallies, fun comment exchanges with Andy Murray, the ball girls & boys and spectators, and the entertainment during the breaks showed Roger Federer enjoying and dedicated to the many facets of the world he moves in.

 With the Match for Africa to the benefit of the Roger Federer Foundation, the world’s most popular tennis player may have initiated a new form of social entrepreneurship between high-profile sports and the public.
 Other firsts may follow: Roger Federer’s dream destination to play a foundation match in South Africa may not be too far off in the future!